hartwigmedical/hmftools/isofox/README.md

 ![Novel SJ and Retained Intron](src/main/resources/readme/novel_splice_junctions_and_retained_intron.png)

 In the case of overlapping genes, we assign the novel splice junction to one of the genes using the following priority rules in order
-* Genes with matching splice site at a least one end
+* Genes with matching splice site at at least one end
 * Genes on strand such that splice motif matches canonical splice motif (GT-AG)
 * Gene with most transcripts